Seed of Chucky: Plot

 Jennifer awakens and senses that she is pregnant, believing Redman is responsible.
-Redman explains this is impossible as he previously had a vasectomy.
+She confronts Redman who explains this is impossible, as he previously had a vasectomy.
 He fires Jennifer from his film, dismissing pregnant women as not attractive enough for his vision.

 Tiffany guts Redman in anger over his misogyny, which Glen/Glenda witnesses.

 The next day, Jennifer wakes up to find herself with a full pregnant stomach, a consequence of the voodoo magic.
 Chucky captures Jennifer and her lovelorn chauffeur Stan to take Redman's place.
 Jennifer's assistant Joan tries to help but she is killed by Glen/Glenda, revealing that Glen and Glenda are two separate souls in the same body; Glen is a pacifist, while Glenda is a psychopath.

 Jennifer birthes twins, a boy and a girl, and Tiffany realizes that both Glen and Glenda can inhabit the two children.
 However, the chaos causes Chucky to have an epiphany: he has finally accepted his life as a living doll and no longer wishes to become human.
 Disgusted, Tiffany rejects Chucky and decides to leave him.
 Enraged, Chucky throws a knife at Jennifer to stop Tiffany from leaving him but Stan jumps in the way, sacrificing himself to save her.
 The police arrive, forcing three dolls to flee.

 Jennifer is rushed to the hospital.
 Tiffany drugs Jennifer and begins to possess her but Chucky breaks in and kills Tiffany with an axe.
 Devastated, Glen/Glenda snaps and attacks Chucky, striking him with the axe.
 Chucky assumes it's Glenda, but Glen reveals it is actually him and not his murderous twin.
 Glen dismembers Chucky, who praises Glen for his actions before being decapitated.
 Realizing what he has done, Glen breaks down in tears as Jennifer comforts him.

-Five years later, Jennifer is raising Glen and Glenda, who transferred their souls into the bodies of her two children.
+Five years later, Jennifer is raising Glen and Glenda, having transferred their souls into the bodies of her two children.
 During a birthday party for the twins, a nanny quits because Glenda scares her.
 Jennifer beats her to death in a rage, revealing that Tiffany had successfully transferred her soul into Jennifer's body.
 Meanwhile, Glen opens a birthday present to find Chucky's severed arm, which springs up and grabs him.